 Young Filipinos who are Gen Z’s want to work with a clear purpose.
 This is true in the case of Rose Ann A., who said that she discovered more about herself during her internship and she wants to overcome her weaknesses by applying what she learned at Filweb Asia.

-Can you relate with your fellow Gen Z’ers, or do you think you have more to add?
-If you’re up to contribute to a company that aligns to your purpose and shape your strengths as you climb the career ladder, why don’t you try and work for a BPO firm?
+Can you relate with your fellow Gen Z’ers and the current labor force trends, or do you think you have more to add?
+If you’re up to contribute to a company that aligns to your purpose and shape your strengths as you climb the career ladder, why don’t you try to work for a BPO firm?
 Gear up for the upcoming labor force trends.
 Improve your schema; apply at FilWeb Asia.

 Sources: newsbytes.ph| knowledge.wharton.upenn.edu| forbes.com| hrtechnologist.com| gethppy.com| cmswire.com| cnbc.com| shrm.org|